 I am a Christian pastor who wishes to bring glory to God in all that I do, and to help people through my writing to know Him better.

-The Existence of Angels
+Introduction: The Existence of Angels

-In this high tech world in which we live, many have chosen to deny the existence of a supernatural world, and certainly the existence of angels.
+In this high-tech world in which we live, many have chosen to deny the existence of a supernatural world, and certainly the existence of angels.
 Yet this is arrogance to the extreme to assume that there simply can't be anything outside of what we know as the physical world.
-We live in a vast universe and though our knowledge is growing, there is still so much that we don't understand about what we can measure and see.
+We live in a vast universe, and though our knowledge is growing, there is still so much that we don't understand about what we can measure and see.
 So it is foolish to think that a world beyond the physical realm is impossible.

-I. The Old Testament
+II.
+The Old Testament and Angels

 The Old Testament sees angels as real beings that do the service of God.
 The Hebrew word for these creatures literally means 'messengers', as does the Greek word in the New Testament.
 Examples of Old Testament references include Abraham conversing and eating with angels in Genesis 18.
 And If you look in the life of David, you see an instance where an angel executed judgement on Israel when David wrongly took a census of the people (II Samuel 24:16).
-In the book of Isaiah, Isaiah's vision of the Lord included seeing the Sreaphim.
+In the book of Isaiah, Isaiah's vision of the Lord included seeing the Seraphim.
 (Isaiah 6).
 Ezekiel saw the Cherubim (10:1-3).
 Daniel talks about the angels Gabriel and Michael in his book (9:20-27; 10:13; 12:1).
-Zechariah see angels as agents of God and interpreters of visions (1-6).
+Zechariah sees angels as agents of God and interpreters of visions (1-6).
 Throughout the Psalms, angels are seen as God's servants who both worship the Lord and keep His people from harm (Psalm 34:7; 91:11 and 103:20).

-II.
-The New Testament
+III.
+The New Testament and Angels

 It is interesting that angels played, and will play a very important role in the ministry of our Lord Jesus Christ.
 They ministered at His birth, during His life, at the resurrection, at His ascension, and they will play a prominent role in his return.
 (Matthew 2:19; Matthew 24:27-31; Mark 1:13; Luke 2:13; John 20:12; and Acts 1:10,11).